So… you love Formula 1 with a passion but haven’t watched many (or any) Formula 2 races?

-It has been a long wait for racing with all thats been going on!
-Formula 1 as normal will get top billing as the premier series, however, we know that there are F1 fans out there who want to engage with the Formula 2 championship but can be a bit intimidated with the format and unfamiliar teams.
+It has been a long wait for racing with all that’s been going on!
+Formula 1 as normal will get top billing as the premier series, however, we know that there are Formula 1 fans out there who want to engage with the Formula 2 Championship but can be a bit intimidated with the format and unfamiliar teams.

-Hopefully your interest has spiked recently following the #VirtualGP’s and #RacefromHome series.
-We have seen drivers from F2 and F3 guest star not only on their own races but also on the F1 virtual formats.
+Hopefully your interest has spiked recently following the #VirtualGP and #RacefromHome series.
+We have seen drivers from Formula 2 and Formula 3 guest star not only on their own races but also on the F1 virtual formats.

 The FIA and former GP2 Series formed an agreement in 2017 to create Formula 2.
 The idea was, it would be a training ground for emerging drivers.